CloudGenUser/sftp-cg-lib/README.md

 - **Args:**
 Needed:
-flag: The string that contains the actinon to execute, can be one of this: CREATEDIRECTORY, DELETEDIRECTORY, DELETEFILE, DOWNLOADIRECTORY, GETFILE, GETLISTFILES, RENAMEFILE, SAVEFILE, UPLOADIRECTORY.
+flag: The string that contains the action to execute, can be one of this: CREATEDIRECTORY, DELETEDIRECTORY, DELETEFILE, DOWNLOADIRECTORY, GETFILE, GETLISTFILES, RENAMEFILE, SAVEFILE, UPLOADIRECTORY.
 The string is not case sensitive.
-host: The host where you will connect, can be a url or ip.
+host: The host where you will connect, can be an url or ip.
-path: The path wehere you will be working on.
+path: The path where you will be working on.
 port: The port where you will access to the sftp server.,
 username: The username that have grants to connect with the sftp server.
-file: The nama of the file that will be deleted.
+file: The name of the file that will be deleted.
 path: The full path where you want to delete the file.
 Optionals:
-key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if you use this parameter avoid to use the password parameter, in case you specify the two parameters this will have priority and the password will be ignored.
+key: Parameter that have the path where is the key and the name of the key file that can establish connection with the sftp, if you use this parameter avoid to use the password parameter, in case you specify the two parameters this will have priority and the password will be ignored.
-password: This parameter contains the password that can stablish connection with the sftp.
+password: This parameter contains the password that can establish connection with the sftp.

 - **Description:** This request will delete a specific file in the sftp server.
-Once the request is sended, the answear will be a string in a JSon format with the result of the excecution.
+Once the request is sent, the answer will be a string in a JSon format with the result of the excecution.

 - **Sample of a request:**
 {